 Lesson #29 - The Decline and Fall of the Roman Empire

 We'll finish up our look at Rome today and tomorrow.
-We'll use the graffiti posts tomorrow to do a quick review activity tomorrow.
 Today's focus will be on the decline and fall of the Roman Empire.

 Finally, we'll bring this up to today and talk about whether this has anything to do with the modern United States.
 Here's the "big question": Is the United States an "empire" in decline?